 Zimbabwe experienced a currency crisis that initially began as a series of high-rate inflations in the late 1990s.
 This eventually led to hyperinflation occurring from 2008 to 2009.
 Prices spun out of control, with an inflation rate of 48 percent in 1998, and reached an astonishing 79.6 billion percent in November 2008.
-In an attempt to address the crisis, the government introduced a 100-trillion-dollar Zimbabwean dollar note in 2008, but it proved futile as it could not even buy a loaf of bread.
-Consequently, Zimbabwe discontinued the use of its own currency in 2009 and adopted foreign currencies, such as the euro and the U.S. dollar
+Consequently, in an attempt to address the crisis, the government introduced a 100-trillion-dollar Zimbabwean dollar note in 2008.
+This proved futile as it could not buy even a roll of bread.
+The country then discontinued the use of its own currency in 2009 and adopted foreign currencies like the euro and the U.S. dollar

 Currency Crisis: Exploring and Understanding the Causes of Hyperinflation in Zimbabwe